noahraynor/request-bin-aws/server/README.md

 \q to exit postgres
 quit to exit super user

-# Login to new user and add some sample data
+# Login to new user and set up the tables
 psql -U dev_user -d dev_db

 CREATE TABLE tubs (